vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 All changes discussed here will be available in Vitess 25, expected in October 2026.
 See the [in-progress Vitess 25 release summary](https://github.com/vitessio/vitess/blob/main/changelog/25.0/25.0.0/summary.md) and [reparenting documentation](https://vitess.io/docs/user-guides/configuration-advanced/reparenting/) for more detail

+Further ERS improvements may be covered in future blog posts as more changes land

 ## Links

 - [PR #18531: `EmergencyReparentShard`: include SQL thread position in most-advanced candidate selection (Vitess 23)](https://github.com/vitessio/vitess/pull/18531)